You probably know by now how much we love easy slow cooker recipes. This brown sugar and balsamic pork loin is one of our favorites.

 In a small bowl, combine sage, salt, pepper and garlic.
 Rub this mixture all over your pork loin.
 If you don’t have sage on hand, you could easily substitute it for oregano, poultry seasoning, or rosemary.

-Brush the pork loin with glaze 2 or 3 times during the last hour of cooking.
+Brush the pork with glaze 2 or 3 times during the last hour of cooking.
 (If there seems to be too much water in your slow cooker to glaze the entire pork loin without it rubbing off, just glaze the top).

 Serve with remaining glaze on the side.